Here Be Dragons Episode 7

 By DW Brownlaw

 Really?
-Here, on the verge of tackling the impossible: attacking a cornered dragon?
-With three of them increasingly incapacitated with heat and cramp?
+Here, on the verge of tackling the impossible: attacking and killing a cornered dragon?
+While increasingly incapacitated with heat and cramp?

 Bloody wonderful – not.